edrlab/lcp-dashboard/README.md

 ## Deployment using Docker

-### Building and testing lcp-dashboard arm64
+### Build and test lcp-dashboard locally
-#### Building the Docker image
+#### Build and tag the Docker image

 > cd ~/work/lcp/lcp-dashboard

-In nginx.conf, you should find proxy_pass http://host.docker.internal:8989;
+In nginx.conf, you should activate proxy_pass http://host.docker.internal:8989;

-In the ./dashboard directory
+In the ./dashboard directory (e.g. for an arm64 platform)
 ```
-docker build --platform linux/arm64 -t llemeur/lcp-dashboard:latest-arm64 .
+docker build --platform linux/arm64 -t myregistry/lcp-dashboard:latest-arm64 .
 ```

+Where "myregistry" is the name of your Docker registry.

 #### Launch the test data server
 Launch the test server (on port 8989)